How to find us:

 Telephone in room?

-(Yes Shari, We have Ooma, so, as long as you don't chat with your mistress in Argentina for two hours, we even encourage friends to use the phone on us.
+(Yes, we have Ooma, so, as long as you don't chat with your mistress in California for two hours, we even encourage friends to use the phone.
 Cell phones might not work here.)

 Is there a common room with TV or Telephone available for a guest to use?